wrw/jsx/README.md

     unaltered. this flag escapes strings as if for output in json, removing control codes and problematic codepoints and replacing them with the appropriate escapes

+- `unescaped_jsonp`

+    javascript interpreters treat the codepoints `u+2028` and `u+2029` as significant whitespace. json strings that contain either of these codepoints will be parsed incorrectly by some javascript interpreters. by default, these codepoints are escaped (to `\u2028` and `\u2029`, respectively) to retain compatibility. this option simply removes that escaping

 - `dirty_strings`